 Located in a reasonable walking distance from Puerto Angelito there is Playa Carrizalillo.
 This is probably the most beautiful beach around Puerto Escondido.
-After 15 minutes walk you will arrive to a steep stairway, right in front of the ocean.
-The view form there is breathtaking.
-After few pictures from the top is time to get down.
+After 15 minutes walk, you will arrive at a steep stairway, right in front of the ocean.
+The view from there is breathtaking.
+After a few pictures from the top is time to get down.
 The beach is surrounded by beautiful palm trees, the sand is golden and the water incredibly blue.

 This is the perfect place to learn how to surf.
-The bay has the perfect conditions for surfing beginners and sometime advanced surfers.
-Here you can find few surfing schools.
-In one side of the beach there is a fresh water well, so if like Mich you hate the sensation of having salt on your skin, you can quickly wash it out.
+The bay has the perfect conditions for surfing beginners and sometimes advanced surfers.
+Here you can find a few surfing schools.
+In one side of the beach, there is a freshwater well, so if like Mich you hate the sensation of having salt on your skin, you can quickly wash it out.
 Before leaving this paradise don’t forget to order one fresh Corona beer from one of the kiosks.

-Getting here can be a little hard, the entrance is not very visible and you actually have to enter trough an opening in the jersey barrier aside the road, where there is a clear sign that says “not enter”.
+Getting here can be a little hard, the entrance is not very visible and you actually have to enter through an opening in the jersey barrier aside from the road, where there is a clear sign that says “not enter”.
 Someone told us that the sign was handwritten by the owner of the hotel next to the beach.
 This is because then you have to walk through the hotel and they have the possibility to sell you stuff.
-Anyway, once you overpass the “no enter” sign, you have to walk through the bushes in a little sandy path, until you get down to the beach.
-In the end we don’t feel like recommend it.
-The place is nice, with curved palm tree and you may be the only one there, but there is a semi abandoned hotel/restaurant right on the beach, that make it less enjoyable.
+Anyway, once you overpass the “no entry” sign, you have to walk through the bushes in a little sandy path, until you get down to the beach.
+In the end, we don’t feel like to recommend it.
+The place is nice, with a curved palm tree and you may be the only one there, but there is a semi-abandoned hotel/restaurant right on the beach, that makes it less enjoyable.

 This is another beach around Puerto Escondido that we are attached to.
 We went there with some friends to release baby turtles into the sea.
-VIVEMAR is a non profit organization that works since many year in saving those lovely creatures.
+VIVEMAR is a non-profit organization that works for many years in saving those lovely creatures.
 By paying 100 pesos you can release few of them, using a coconut shell, and wait until they get to the sea.
 It’s incredible how they all immediately start walking toward the ocean.

-They’re so vulnerable and you have to protect them by trowing small sand balls to the crabs that will try to catch them.
+They’re so vulnerable and you have to protect them by throwing small sand balls to the crabs that will try to catch them.
 We felt so happy about this experience.
 Strongly recommended.

 Mazunte will blow your mind, it has turquoise sandy beaches that you can’t miss.
-Playa Mazunte, Playa Rinconcito and San Agustinillo are the main beaches we visited and we can not tell you which one is our favourite.
+Playa Mazunte, Playa Rinconcito, and San Agustinillo are the main beaches we visited and we can not tell you which one is our favorite.
 They are located at a walking distance one from the other.
-San Augustinillo is a bit further, but you can stop by the Pizzeria La Termita and enjoy one of the most delicious pizza in the whole Mexico.
+San Augustinillo is a bit further, but you can stop by the Pizzeria La Termita and enjoy one of the most delicious pizzas in the whole of Mexico.